BitcoinDesign/Guide/guide/flexible-wallet.md

 # Savings wallet with recovery key set

 In this reference design, we look at a variation of the [savings wallet]().
-Specifically, we design a wallet application that allows users to create recovery key sets that help them recover their funds more easily if they lose some of their keys.
+Specifically, we design a wallet application that allows users to create additional key sets that help them recover their funds more easily if they lose some of their keys.

 ### Use case